It all depends on how you measure.

 Generally Accepted Educational Standards on Auditing

-The above book is also available in print as a 156-page paperback from the
+or available in print as a 156-page paperback at

 Amazon UK |

 Amazon DE |